aryn-ai/sycamore/README.md

 docker compose run reset
 ```

+### Opensearch isn't starting

+If you see an error message like: `opensearch to start did not return true with 60 tries`

+We have seen this happen on MacOS for two reasons:

+1. Out of disk space.
+   1. Try `docker system prune` to free up disk space
+   1. Increase the disk space available via Docker Desktop: Settings > Resources > scroll down > ...
+1. VM in a weird state.
+   1. Restart docker desktop

+You may also want to reset the configuration entirely, although in all the cases where we have seen
+these problems, no persistent state existed to be reset.

 ## Reach out for help via email or on the Sycamore Slack channel

 Feel free to reach out if you have any questions, issues, or feedback: